speedment/speedment-doc/pages/join.md

 | lessOrEqual()  | Matches a column from table A that is *less than or equal to* a column in table B
 | greaterThan()  | Matches a column from table A that is *greater than* a column in table B
 | lessOrEqual()  | Matches a column from table A that is *less than or equal to* a column in table B
-| between()      | Matches a column from table A that is *between* a first column in table B and a second column in table B
-| notBetween()   | Matches a column from table A that is *not between* a first column in table B and a second column in table B

 ## Join Streams